-- an employer can apply for a downtime compensation only for the current month; - employees returning from parental leave are also entitled to receive downtime compensation; - employees who are simultaneously carrying out other commercial activities are also entitled to receive downtime compensations if monthly income from said commercial activity does not exceed 430 euros.
-Application deadline for compensation for period from 14 March till 30 April is two weeks (starting from 9 May 2020); - the employer is required to inform the State Revenue Service in case the employee no longer qualifies for downtime compensation or downtime has stopped; - penalty for submitting false information to the State Revenue Service regarding reception of downtime compensation can be imposed.
+- an employer can apply for a downtime compensation only for the current month; - employees returning from parental leave are also entitled to receive downtime compensation; - employees who are simultaneously carrying out other commercial activities are also entitled to receive downtime compensations if monthly income from said commercial activity does not exceed 430 euros. - the employer is required to inform the State Revenue Service in case the employee no longer qualifies for downtime compensation or downtime has stopped; - penalty for submitting false information to the State Revenue Service regarding reception of downtime compensation can be imposed.